top of page

 Not being one to give up easily I searched the internet and YouTube and found some manuals for similar equipment, figured out how it worked and made a video

-Since then I've had a few comments asking some more questions that weren't directly answered in the video itself so this blog is going to try and answer them, I'll try to keep it updated as more questions come in.
+Since then I've had a few comments asking some more questions that weren't directly answered in the video itself so this blog and some further videos below is my attempt to try and answer them, I'll try to keep it updated as more questions come in.

 Some info and history